El Cevichón Restaurant

 The Challenge

-Developed the new concept and design direction
+Developed the concept and visual direction

-Shot and edited product photography
+Shot and edited product photography for menus, marketing, and social media ads and posts

 Results & Takeaways

-Lead product photography and visual storytelling
+Lead product photography and integrate it into a broader visual system

-Problem-solve around pandemic limitations
+Problem-solve creatively around pandemic limitations and shifting customer behavior

 About the Project